Changissnz/nu_merchant_principal/README.md

 Some attributes are present in the supply-demand relation that is shown by diagram RANDRISK2.
-One is the lack of binding responsibility from $X_0$ and $X_1$ to $X_2$, an impediment to the alliance's growth by fully accomodating $X_2$.
+One is the lack of binding responsibility from $X_0$ and $X_1$ to $X_2$, an impediment to the alliance's growth by fully accepting $X_2$.
+Neither $X_0$ nor $X_1$ are expected to be of a wholesome supplier to $X_2$.
+The splitting of responsibility between $X_0$ and $X_1$ is but one factor in the two's ongoing efforts to maintain unity.
+Unity is posed as a question to be independently reviewed by the two, and also debated between them.